J3ldo/UGC-Sniper/README.md

 ### [Click me to watch the unofficial installation guide](https://youtu.be/tLiNCI8bzSo)

 ### Step 1
 Install python.
 You first need to install python you can do this [here](https://www.python.org/download).
-After downloading python you need to install the requests library.
-You can do this by typing "pip install requests" and "pip install discord-webhook" in the command prompt or if that doesnt work "python -m pip install requests" and "python -m pip install discord-webhook".
+After downloading python, you need to install the requests library.
+You can do this by typing "pip install requests" and "pip install discord-webhook" in the command prompt.
+If that doesnt work: "python -m pip install requests" and "python -m pip install discord-webhook".

 ### Step 2
 Click on code > download zip.
-This will download the program as a .zip file after that unpack the installed limited sniper into a directory of choice.
+This will download the program as a .zip file and after that unpack the installed limited sniper into a directory of choice.

 ### Step 3
 You need to put in your roblox cookie into the cookie.txt file.

-First install this repository: https://github.com/J3ldo/Roblox-Token-Fetcher
-Then open google chrome and click on the extensions button > manage extensions > load unpacked
+First install this repository: [Token Fetcher Link](<https://github.com/J3ldo/Roblox-Token-Fetcher>) Then open google chrome and click on the extensions button > manage extensions > load unpacked
-Select the repository directory and click on the extension icon now just copy the .ROBLOSECURITY this is the 1st one!
+Select the repository directory and click on the extension icon.
+Now just copy the .ROBLOSECURITY!
-And your done!

 ### Step 4
 Put in the desired limiteds in limiteds.txt and seperate them with a comma.